I2PC/docs/docs/listOfPublications.rst

 ^^^^^^^^^^^^^^^^^^
 ::

-* AUTHOR = F.P. de Isidro-Gómez and J.L.
+* AUTHOR = "F.P. de Isidro-Gómez and J.L.
 Vilas and P. Losana and J.M.
 Carazo and C.O.S.
-Sorzano
+Sorzano"
 * TITLE = A deep learning approach to the automatic detection of alignment errors in cryo-electron tomographic reconstructions
 * JOURNAL = Journal of Structural Biology
 * VOLUME = 216